Chemaclass/chemaclass.com/content/blog/2021-02-01-phel-first-release.md

 out what I learned and put it for real in a project.
 This was (and still is) a beautiful challenge, which helps me to test myself and grow professionally at the same time.

-My first commit was done on 6 June 2020, and since then I work on this project a bit (almost) every day in my free time.
+My first commit was done on 6 June 2020, and since then I've been dedicating a little time each day during my free hours to its development.
 It helps me to learn more about FP, languages internal design, and best practices on testing and software design architecture in general.